 Dr. Bernstorf met Betty Jane James at the VA Hospital where she served as his Medical Secretary.
 They were married in 1949 while he was an instructor at the Arkansas School of Medicine.
 They returned to Wichita the next Christmas, when Dr. Bernstorf became the Assistant Chief of Medicine at the VA Hospital and became active with the 89th Reserve Training Division, later the 89th ARCOM.
 He retired in 1975 with 33 years’ service, as a Colonel.

-Dr. Bernstorf is survived by his wife Betty; son, David Bernstorf; and grandchildren Laura E. Bernstorf and Philip D. Bernstorf.
+Dr. Bernstorf and Betty had one son, David Bernstorf; and grandchildren Laura E. Bernstorf and Philip D. Bernstorf.

 Memberships